fullcontact/fullcontact-java-client/java11/README.md

 #### Audience Download
 When `audience.create` result is ready, `requestId` from its response can be used to download the audience data.
-A utility method is provided `getFileFromBytes(String fileName)` which generates a file with audience data bytes.
+A utility method is provided `getFileFromBytes(String fileName)` which generates a file in `json.gz` format with audience data bytes.
 ```java
 CompletableFuture<AudienceResponse> audienceResponseCompletableFuture =